pawelptak/raspberrypi-server/README.md

     - Under queries select `Code` and paste the following query: `sum(count_over_time({job="modsec"} |~ "ModSecurity: (Warning|Emergency|Alert|Critical)" [5m]))`.
     - Under `Expressions` > `Threshold`, select `Input A IS ABOVE 0`.
     - Under `3.
 Set evaluation behavior` create a folder and evaluation group with the names of your liking.
 Pending period can be set to 5m.
     - Under `5.
-Add annotations` you cen set some summary for your alert which will be seen in the notification.
+Add annotations` you can set some summary for your alert which will be seen in the notification message.
     - Save the alert rule.

 5. In Grafana go to `Contact points` > `Add contact point`.
 I created a Telegram contact point.
 Configuring it is pretty straightforward, just start with https://t.me/botfather.